AAA: Nearly 1 Million Marylanders Will Travel For Memorial DayPlanning on getting away over the Memorial Day weekend? Well you won't be alone.

 Md.
 State Officials Caution Against Distracted DrivingHoliday travelers are already on the move -- and many of them, despite the warnings, will drive distracted.

 Rising Gas Prices May Be Affecting Holiday Travel PlansOrdinarily, this is the time of year, many of drivers can see lower prices at the pump, but instead, motorists are seeing one of the largest increases in gas price.

 AAA Spreads Safety Awareness for Older DriversThe most dangerous time to be a driver is when you first learn to drive, but also, right before you stop driving.

-Motorists in the Washington metro area are paying five cents less at the pump when compared to a week ago.
+AAA: Md.
+Drivers Paying $2.25 Per Gallon Motorists in Maryland are paying a penny less at the pump when compared with a week ago.

 Gas Prices Spike Following Pipeline RepairsLocal motorists are still seeing a spike at the pump, following a ruptured gasoline pipeline in Alabama.
 The leak was repaired last week, but officials say prices are still high.

 State Police Patrolling Roads This Holiday WeekendAs many Marylanders will hit the roads Monday, many headed back home after a weekend getaway, officials are seeing to it that those commuters stay safe for everyone.